Earthquake in China's Sichuan kills seven, shakes provincial capital | Science-Environment

 Earthquake in China's Sichuan kills seven, shakes provincial capital

-A magnitude 6.8 earthquake struck China's Sichuan on Monday, the strongest to hit the region since 2017, killing at least seven people and shaking the provincial capital of Chengdu and other provinces.
-Some roads and homes near the epicentre were damaged by landslides, while communications were down in at least one area, according to state television.
+A magnitude 6.8 earthquake struck China's Sichuan province on Monday, the strongest to hit the region since 2017, killing at least seven people and shaking the provincial capital of Chengdu and more distant provinces.
+Some roads and homes near the epicentre were damaged by landslides, while communications were down in at least one area, state television reported.

 - Country: